Reduced alcohol, full flavour

 - For low-alcohol beer (<0.5%abv) and light-alcohol beer (0.5% to 2.5%abv) the SCC system is supplied with two columns operating in series.
 The first column is used for recovery of aroma, while the second column is used to remove alcohol.
 Returning the aroma fraction recovered from the first stage back to the de-alcoholised beer imparts the full flavour of the starting material back to the finished low-alcohol beer.
 The same two-stage SCC system can be used to produce a range of low-alcohol and light-alcohol beers with flavour added back by simply blending the de-alcoholised beer with full strength beer.

-- For non-alcoholic beer (<0.05%abv) the SCC is again used to separate aroma from the bulk of the alcohol.
-However, the resulting aroma fraction still contains alcohol and has the potential to add up to 0.4% abv to the finished product meaning it cannot immediately be added back to the de-alcoholised base.
+- For non-alcoholic beer (<0.05%abv) the SCC is again used to separate aroma from the beer prior to alcohol removal.
+However, because the recovered flavour is still alcoholic, this fraction cannot be used directly in the production of beverages at <0.05%abv.
 To recover the aroma compounds contained within this fraction, Flavourtech has developed the Resin Adsorbing Column (RAC).
-The RAC has at its core, the principles of adsorption and desorption and can be positioned downstream of the SCC when producing ‘0.0’ % beer.
-The technology ‘traps’ aroma compounds before recovering them as an aqueous base that can be added back to the de-alcoholised product creating a flavoursome zero alcohol beverage that avoids the requirement to add, and potentially declare, external flavours on a product label.
+The RAC has at its core, the principles of adsorption and desorption and can be positioned downstream of the SCC when producing zero alcohol beer.
+The technology effectively ‘traps’ aroma compounds within the alcoholic flavour condensate recovered by the SCC and ‘releases’ them as a non-alcoholic aqueous solution.
+This solution can then be added back to a de-alcoholised base creating a flavoursome zero alcohol beer without the need to add external flavours.

 The SCC can also be used to process beer containing yeast (such as wheat beer), unfiltered beer or green beer.